jakub-g/git-resolve-conflict/README.md

 But then you find our bugs at regression testing stage, you fix them in `master`, and you build.
 In the meantime, you also build `develop` separately.
 Each build bumps `version` field in `package.json`.

-Sice those branches can be built separately, a file like `package.json` will be modified in both branches, and there'll be a merge conflict due to `version` field being changed in both branches.
+Since those branches can be built separately, a file like `package.json` will be modified in both branches, and there'll be a merge conflict due to `version` field being changed in both branches.